buildpacks/rfcs/text/0000-create-repo-issues.md

 - This feature should be documented as part of standard pack CLI commands documentation.
 ```

+After creating the issue, the maintainer should add the label `issues-created`  to the PR.
 Upon seeing that issue created, a member of the core team will merge it in.

 # Drawbacks
 [drawbacks]: #drawbacks